Light at the end of a coronavirus: 4 reasons to remain optimistic during a pandemic

 According to Italian authorities in the middle of last week, the country seems to have entered the phase of stabilizing the spread of infection, since a decrease in both the number of new cases and mortality from it has been recorded for four consecutive days.

-On Wednesday, 3612 new cases were detected - lower than on each of the previous four days.
+On Wednesday, 3612 new cases were identified, down from every of the previous four days.

 However, the number of infected people rose again by Thursday, and by Friday the overall picture was mixed: the number of cases decreased compared to the previous day, but mortality jumped to the highest level since the beginning of the pandemic.